-The academic and administrative staff of our faculty are actively involved in decisionmaking processes through multidimensional mechanisms.
+The academic and administrative staff of our faculty are actively involved in decision-making processes through multidimensional mechanisms.
 This participation is ensured through traditional institutional structures such as Academic Board, Department Board and Department meetings; satisfaction and evaluation surveys, Rectorate Communication Center (RIMER), UBS Communication, direct communication with the Dean via QR code and similar digital feedback systems.

 The Academic Board Meeting is held at the end of the academic year under the chairmanship of the Dean.
-In these meetings, the Dean, Vice Deans, Heads of Departments and relevant commission chairs are informed about the developments in the quality management system, education and training processes, social contribution activities, research and development practices and the management system.
+In these meetings, the Dean, Vice Deans, Heads of Departments and relevant commission chairs provide information about the quality management system, education and training processes, social contribution activities, research and development practices and developments in the management system.
 The opinions, suggestions and criticisms of all faculty members and teaching staff on these issues are systematically received.
 Student representatives are informed about the decisions deemed necessary.